sve2-2021ss/mom-stumvoll/README.md

 ### Agent

 As already outlined in [Use Case](#use-case) the `Agent's` job is it to gather monitoring information of a device and send them to the broker.
 This application was implemented in C# and uses the `RabbitMQ.Client` library to communicate with the broker.
-The `protobuf-net` library is used to transform objects to the `protobuf` format.

 The following sections describe how the `Agent` is structured and how he communicates with the broker.